ruilisi/css-checker/README.md

 ![DEMO](https://assets.ruilisi.com/css-checker-demo.gif)

 (Check and show the diff among similar classes (>=80%).
-Colors, long scripts that used more then once will also be pointed out by default.
+Colors, long scripts that are used more than once will also be pointed out by default.
 Check `css-checker -help` for customized options.)

 - Colors with `rgb/rgba/hsl/hsla/hex` will be converted to rbga and compared together.

-- (Alpha Feature: Find classes that not referred by your code): `css-checker -unused`
+- (Alpha Feature: Find classes that are not referred to by your code): `css-checker -unused`

 #### Run with path